 Acme Feed & Seed

-Occupying a historic building dating back to 1890, Acme Feed & Seed is located on prime real estate.
+Occupying a historic building dating to 1890, Acme Feed & Seed is located on prime real estate.

 The spacious ground floor features a bar along the left side and a stage in the back for live performances.

 The menu includes creative drinks like an Adderol Spritzer with blood orange vodka, Aperol, pineapple, Red Bull, and champagne float ($10).

 Nashville is one of the country's most popular bachelorette party destinations.
 Therefore it's no surprise you can order Bridesmaid's Tears.

 This $12 cocktail-on-tap is Tito's Vodka, grapefruit, St Germain, sage simple syrup, lemon, and orange.

 I ordered the Ole Smoky Moonshine slushee and a hot chicken sandwich.

 I quickly devoured the latter and took the former with me in the elevator to the roof to get my bearings.